raster-foundry/raster-foundry/README.md

 Use `vagrant up` to provision a virtual machine.
 During provisioning `docker` and `docker-compose` will be installed on the guest machine.
 Additionally, docker images will be downloaded for the database and created for the `akka-http` application server.

+The guest machine shares folders with the host using `rsync`.
+In order to sync files from the host to the guest, run `vagrant rsync-auto` in another tab.
+If you have generated files in the guest that you'd like to copy back into the host machine, run `scripts/rsync-back` from the host.

 Once the machine is provisioned you can start services or development by ssh-ing into the machine (`vagrant ssh`) and using the helper scripts in the `/opt/raster-foundry/scripts` directory.

 If you do not have a development database to seed your database with, you will need to initialize the database with `mg init` inside an `sbt` console `./scripts/console api-server ./sbt`